 These years also saw recalls for crucial safety components like seat belts and brake calipers, further eroding consumer trust.

-See NHTSA 2015, 2016, 2017 Hyundai Sonata recalls and complaints.
+See NHTSA 2015, 2016, 2017 Hyundai Sonata recalls and grievances.

 Best & Worst Years for Hyundai Sonata 8th Generation (2020-Present)